How to obtain a Singapore Employment Pass

 Passes available for family members

-EP holders are allowed to bring certain family members to Singapore if they earn at least S$5,000 per month.
-Note, starting January 1, 2018, EP holders must earn a minimum of S$6,000 per month to bring family members.
+EP holders are allowed to bring certain family members to Singapore if they earn at least S$6,000 per month.

 Family members can enter Singapore under a Dependent Pass or a Long Term Visit Pass.
 The following family members can enter with a dependent pass: